domsantschi/llm-convo/README.md

 - Visit `http://0.0.0.0:5234`
-- Enter the openai compatible api checkpoint address in format `http://address:port/v1` i.e. `http://192.168.1.163:5001/v1` and press Connect Endpoint button for both Endpoints.
+- If using [koboldcpp](https://github.com/LostRuins/koboldcpp) enter the Endpoint address in format `http://address:port/v1` i.e. `http://192.168.1.163:5001/v1`
+- If using [LM Studio](https://github.com/lmstudio-ai) enter the Endpoint address in format `http://address:port` i.e. `http://192.168.1.163:5001`
+- press Connect Endpoint button.
 - You should get an popup connection succesful and the Endpoint button will turn green.
 - Once both Endpoint buttons are green it's go time.
 - Write the Intial Prompt in the bottom text input area and click the Send button.
+- ???
+- Profit.

 ---